 4.10: Voluntary Placement Agreements - Execution

 Upon the request of one or both parent(s) or parent substitute(s) and when supported by an assessment of the needs of the child which has been conducted by the Department, the Department may agree to provide substitute care for a child.
 Every voluntary placement into substitute care shall be accomplished by completion of the Department's standard form of Voluntary Placement Agreement, between the parent(s) or parent substitute and the Department.
+For young adults continuing in care after age 18 or returning to care after age 18, the young adult signs the Voluntary Placement Agreement.

 4.11: Voluntary Placement Agreements - Form

 The Department shall utilize a standard form of Voluntary Placement Agreement, as established by the Department.
-This Voluntary Placement Agreement shall automatically expire after six months, and must be re-executed if the voluntary placement is to be continued.
-All Voluntary Placement Agreements shall be approved by, and then signed by, a departmental Area Director or Assistant Area Director or his/her designee.
-The Voluntary Placement Agreement is intended to be a flexible document adaptable to the individual needs and circumstances of the client or family -- thus the standard form may be modified as appropriate, so long as any such modifications are in writing and are approved by both the client and the Department.
+This Voluntary Placement Agreement will be effective for six months, and must be re-executed or extended for additional 6 month periods.
+All Voluntary Placement Agreements shall be approved by a Departmental Area Director or designee and signed by at least one parent and Department Social Worker.
+The Voluntary Placement Agreement is intended to be a flexible document adaptable to the individual needs and circumstances of the client or family; thus the standard form may be modified as appropriate, so long as any such modifications are in writing and are approved by both the parent/young adult and the Department.
+The Department may utilize a different standard form for young adults which can be signed before the age of 18 to become effective upon the young adult’s 18th birthday.
+The Voluntary Placement Agreement for young adults will be effective for 12 months and may be re-executed or extended for additional 12 month periods.

 4.12: Voluntary Placement Agreements - Termination